redhat-openstack/website/source/networking/difference-between-floating-ip-and-private-ip.html.md

 ## Private IP Adress

 A private IP address is assigned to an instance's network-interface by the DHCP server.
-The address is visible from within the instance by using command like “ip a” .
+The address is visible from within the instance by using command like “ip a”.
 The address is typically part of a private network and is used for communication between instances in the same broadcast domain via virtual switch (L2 agent on each compute node).

 ## Floating IP Address